 Whatever the original purpose of the buildings, they are undoubtedly a labor of love.
 Their beauty and uniqueness have inspired other artists, like the painter who created this charming view, Eduard Sangadzhiev.
 The property passed through several hands after Mr. Sherman sold it in 1906.
 For many of the subsequent years, it was a family home.

-Vincent and Karen look forward to sharing their love for the area, the town and the property with you and your guests.
+Vincent looks forward to sharing his love for the area, the town and the property with you and your guests.
 Please ask for activity recommendations.